Job title: Finance & Human Resources Manager

 - Encourage and support innovative initiatives for the empowerment of women’s and young women’s organizations.

 Its secretariat is based in Lomé, Togo.
-But XOESE’s staff is made up of employees and volunteers based at headquarters or at home.
+But XOESE’s staff is made up of employees and collaborators based at the headquarter or at home.
+We work in all Francophone countries.

 The Finance & Human Resources Manager is a person with proven experience in the financial management of projects and in staff management and passionate about women’s rights and gender equality.